barsoom/devbook/styleguide/css/README.md

 #### Don't style by ID.

-Feel free to use them for anchor links or JavaScript when necessary, but don't *style* by ID.
+Feel free to use them for anchor links (and then write a comment like "This ID is used for anchor links" so it's clear).

+Use them for JavaScript hooks if you absolutely must (e.g. some third-party library has that API), though we should instead use a CSS class with a `js-` prefix in our own code.

+But never *style* by ID.

 They are ["specificity anomalies"](http://cssguidelin.es/#ids-in-css), making it hard to override styles.